Authorization service for Okta

 The authorizers make authorization decisions based on three important inputs:

 2. Users, attributes, and roles from Okta supplemented with application-specific information stored in the Aserto directory

 3. Resource context passed by in your application

-Leveraging the policy, user, and resource contexts, Aserto makes it easy to evolve your authorization from coarse-grained RBAC to fine-grained authorization using ABAC, Access-control lists (ACL), or a mix of any of the three in order to meet your requirements as the needs of your enterprise customers change.
+Leveraging the policy, user, and resource contexts, Aserto makes it easy to evolve your authorization from coarse-grained RBAC to fine-grained authorization using attributes (ABAC), relationship-based access controls (ReBAC), or combinations.
 This means you can build a strong authorization foundation once, and evolve your access control model easily over time.

 Integrating Okta with Aserto allows you to bridge the gap between authentication and authorization creating an end-to-end Auth solution.

 Aserto also comes with the following benefits:

 - Out-of-the-box support for audit trails, custom roles, RBAC, ABAC, and ReBAC

 - Open-source authorizer you can deploy in your cloud today

 - Use a policy-as-code workflow to build, tag, push, version, and pull policy images just like docker images